-Few but effective words that have convinced Americans that diamonds are the symbol of love and commitment, that no other precious stone should be considered for an engagement ring.
-Before it was not so, there were no precise rules: rubies and sapphires were both usual choices.
-After the De Beers campaign, instead, these are stones that have fallen into disgrace and now, about 60 years later, it is rare to spot an engagement ring without diamonds.
+What have been the best advertising campaigns regarding jewelry?
+Most, let’s face it, have little to remember: well-known faces dreamily flaunting a bracelet or necklace, models casting sensual glances as they caress diamond rings and earrings.
+Or, simply, the precious object and that’s it.
+But, fortunately, even for jewels the imagination of those who design advertising campaigns emerges from time to time.
+Starting with the famous slogan coined by De Beers: “A diamond is forever”, a campaign that dates back to 1947 by the copywriter Frances Gerty.
+A few but effective words that convinced Americans that diamonds are the symbol of love and commitment, that no other precious stone should be considered for an engagement ring.
+This was not the case before, there were no precise rules: rubies and sapphires were both usual choices.
+After the De Beers campaign, however, these are stones fell out of favor and now, about 60 years later, it is rare to spot an engagement ring without diamonds.
 Everything has changed.

-Fortunately, there are those who use fantasy together with the weapons of technology.
-JCPenney, the third largest department store chain in the United States, has launched an online video making promoting its diamond jewelry in a highly original way.
-In the clip, a man who gives his wife a vacuum cleaner for their anniversary is sent to a kind of kennel, a place of segregation where husbands who buy their bad gifts wives are forced to fold mountains of laundry.
-In the final scene, a photograph is shown to the man: the solution is to give a necklace from JCPenney.
-Linked to this video is a site: bewareofthedoghouse.com, which allows “imprisoning” inadequate men in a virtual kennel.
-In 2009 the video campaign had over 14 million views on YouTube, and more than 7 million people have visited the interactive site.
+Fortunately, there is no lack of those who use their imagination together with the weapons of technology.
+JCPenney, the third largest department store chain in the United States, launched an online video years ago promoting its diamond jewelry in a highly original way.
+In the clip, a man who gives his wife a vacuum cleaner for their anniversary is sent to some kind of kennel, a place of segregation where husbands who buy their wives bad gifts are forced to fold mountains of laundry.
+In the final scene, the man is shown a photograph: the solution is to give a necklace from JCPenney.
+Linked to this video is a site: bewareofthedoghouse.com, which allows inadequate men to be “imprisoned” in a virtual kennel.
+In 2009, the video campaign had over 14 million views on YouTube, and more than 7 million people visited the interactive site.

-Liz Chatelain, a market research specialist in the jewelery industry at Mvi Marketing in California, believes the campaign has yielded a great result: “JC Penney has done a great job to get more consumers to give away jewelry,” he says.
-“Increasing the business to be divided is not only good for the advertiser, but also for the industry”.
-Many other jewelers are realizing the potential of online advertising to help reach a wider audience of “digital natives” who are less reachable by traditional advertising on paper or television.
+Liz Chatelain, a jewelry market research specialist at Mvi Marketing in California, believes the campaign has paid off: “JC Penney did a great job of getting more consumers to give jewelry,” she says.
+“Increasing the business to be divided is not only good for the advertiser, but also good for the industry.”
+Many other jewelers are realizing the potential of online advertising to help reach a wider audience among ‘digital natives’ who are less accessible than traditional print or television advertising.

 In truth, even those who choose newspapers for their advertising could be a bit original.
-Like the Green Initiative campaign of July 2007, conceived by the couple Russell and Kimora Lee Simmons, which focused on the ecological theme and on aid to Africa to promote the Green Bracelets.
-The bracelets are made of malachite and rough diamonds and half of the profits from the sale were used for the Diamond Empowerment Fund, an international non-profit organization that aims to raise funds for education in Africa.
+Like the Green Initiative campaign of July 2007, conceived by the couple Russell and Kimora Lee Simmons, which focused on the ecological theme and on helping Africa to promote Green Bracelets.
+The bracelets are made of malachite and rough diamonds and half of the profits from the sale went to the Diamond Empowerment Fund, an international non-profit organization that aims to raise money for education in Africa.

-The bracelets were spotted at the wrists of several celebrities.
-Equally famous is the campaign conducted by No Dirty Gold, an organization that wants to put an end to bad gold mining practices.
+The bracelets have been spotted on the wrists of several celebrities.
+Equally famous was, at the time, the advertising campaign conducted by No Dirty Gold, an organization that wants to put an end to improper gold mining practices.

-Instead, there is the more traditional trend of celebrities.
-Movie stars, sporting heroes and leaders paired with gold and diamond jewelry.
-To be truly convincing, however, celebrity must be consistent with the product of which it is a testimonial and, above all, tell a story.
-For example, the print ad campaign of British jeweler Stephen Webster.
-He chose a somewhat rebellious rock star, Christina Aguilera, as his muse in a series of images inspired by Alfred Hitchcock, where the singer plays a sexy maiden.
+There is, however, the more traditional line of celebrities.
+Movie stars, sports heroes and leaders combined with gold and diamond jewelry.
+To be truly convincing, however, the celebrity must be consistent with the product they are testimonial of and, above all, tell a story.
+For example, years ago British jeweler Stephen Webster’s print advertising campaign chose a somewhat rebellious rock star, Christina Aguilera, as her muse in a series of Alfred Hitchcock-inspired images, where the singer plays a sexy girl.

-Wearing Damiani, Sharon stands as Eve in the Garden of Eden, as aviation pioneer Amelia Earhart and as Gertrude Ederle, the first woman to swim across the English Channel.
-Gucci has instead created a video on the creation of the campaign for the Chiodo collection, in which actress Clare Danes provides makeup while wearing jewelry.
+Wearing Damiani, Sharon poses as Eva in the Garden of Eden, as aviation pioneer Amelia Earhart and as Gertrude Ederle, the first woman to swim the English Channel.
+Gucci has instead created a video on the creation of the campaign for the Chiodo collection, in which the actress Clare Danes does the makeup wearing the jewels.